ericwork2008/Java-Advanced-Study/DataStructure.md

 - Full binary Tree: each node have zero or 2 children, NO node will have 1 child
 - Perfect binary tree: full and complete
 ## Binary search tree
+# ADT Operations
+Insert(k): Insert an element k into the tree.
+Delete(k): Delete an element k from the tree.
+Search(k): Search a particular value k into the tree if it is present or not.
+FindMax(): Find the maximum value stored in the tree.
+FindMin(): Find the minimum value stored in the tree.

 - insert(val)/find(val)/findmin()/next_large(node x)
 ```
 next_large(node x) {